beagleboard/librobotcontrol/README.txt

 http://beagleboard.org/Getting%20Started/

-4) Make sure the Robotics cape is plugged into your BBB

-5) Log in as root, execute the install.sh script and reboot You will be prompted if you wish to run the BeagleMIP balance or the BeagleQuad fly programs on boot.
+4) Log in as root, execute the install.sh script and reboot.
+You will be prompted if you wish to run one of the main example programs.
 Type the number of the item you wish to select and hit enter.

 root@beaglebone:~#cd Robotics_Cape_Installer
 root@beaglebone:~/Robotics_Cape_Installer# bash install.sh
 root@beaglebone:~/Robotics_Cape_Installer# reboot

-6) If all went well, restarting will result in the selected example program loading on boot.
-For the Balance and Fly examples, the red LED will turn on once the BBB has completely booted.
-To indicate the balance program has started on boot.
+5) If all went well, restarting will result in the selected example program loading on boot.
+For the 'balance' and 'drive' examples, the red LED will turn on once the BBB has completely booted.
+For the 'blink' example, both LEDs and buttons should be responsive.

-7) Located at /root/Auto_Run_Script.sh is a bash script that is configured to run on boot.
-By default it includes whatever program you selected during the install process in step 5.
-Modify this bootscript to include any other boot time configuration.
+6) Your BeagleBone will now run any program contained in /root/Auto_Run_Programs automatically on boot.
+The install script will have already placed a program in there based on your selection in the last step of the install process.
+While you may put multiple programs in there, note that only one program using the Robotics Cape library will run at a time.